-The United States is implementing a new set of protocols and regulations designed to improve transparency and trust in phone and text communications.
+STIR/SHAKEN was introduced in mid-2021 as a set of protocols and regulations designed to improve transparency and trust in communications by requiring phone carriers to authenticate the phone calls they originate.

 In this article we’ll cover: